akospasztor/stm32-bootloader/README.md

 Each example uses the same bootloader library located in the `lib/stm32-bootloader` folder.
 The examples are located in the `projects` folder and they come with a separate, dedicated README file with description related to that specific implementation.

+Please refer to <https://akospasztor.github.io/stm32-bootloader> for complete documentation of the bootloader library source code.

 ## Table of Contents
 - [Bootloader features](#bootloader-features)
 - [Source code organization](#source-code-organization)